FAQ (Frequently Asked Questions)

-Anywhere from 2 to 6 weeks.
-How quick you find a place depends on availability/vacancy, location, and your limitations (rent cap, area, type of apartment, etc.).
-We recommend visiting at least five properties before making a decision.
+Anywhere from 2-6 weeks.
+The difference in how quick you find a place depends on availability/vacancy, location, your limitations (rent cap, area, type of apartment etc.).
+We recommend visiting at least 5 properties before making a decision.

 How can I find a furnished apartment?

-Visit foreigner-friendly real estate agents listed on the agent listed on Housing Information in Tokyo for Foreign Students (PDF: 186KB) and specify your preference for a furnished apartment.
-Your agent will show you listings of what is on the market.
+Visit foreigner–friendly real estate agents listed on the agent list in OSS and specify your preference for a furnished apartment.
+Your agent will show you listings of what’s on the market.